mic-p/MultiPurpose-Host-Checker/docs/GMAIL.md

 # SEND EMAIL WITH GMAIL

 ## Introduction
-Bad news: Gmail (Google) phaseout basic authentication from its services from 2021, forcing user to adopt more secure authentication mechanism like OAuth2
+Bad news: Gmail (Google) phaseout basic authentication (user+pwd) from its services from 2021, forcing user to adopt more secure authentication mechanism like OAuth2

 ## MPHC and Gmail
 Good news: *MPHC* full supports Gmail OAuth2!